Achievable logoAchievable logo

 Speculation

 Speculation is the riskiest investment objective and is only suitable for the most aggressive investors.
-Younger investors with significant assets are the typical investor to apply this objective to their overall portfolio.
+Younger investors with significant assets are the typical investors for this objective.

 Specific investments suitable for a speculation objective include: